mhamrle/docker-dev/README.md

 #Docker development environment#

-This document describes how to create an development environment inside a docker container with your `$HOME` folder mounted as the `$HOME` folder inside the docker container.
+This document describes how to create a development environment inside a docker container with your `$HOME` folder mounted as the `$HOME` folder inside the docker container.
+The benefit is that all your dotfiles will be there.

 ##Usage##